scipy/scipy/doc/source/tutorial/signal.rst

 Filter transformations
 """"""""""""""""""""""

-are transformed using the following substitutions:
+The IIR filter design functions first generate a prototype analog lowpass filter with a normalized cutoff frequency of 1 rad/sec.
+This is then transformed into other frequencies and band types using the following substitutions:

 ============= ====================================================================
 Type                          Transformation